Styling a Jumper Under a Suit

 Layering Up

-Layering a jumper under a suit is an art, not a science, so a little time in front of the mirror goes a long way.
+Layering a suit with sweater is an art, not a science, so a little time in front of the mirror goes a long way.
 Start with fit; ensure that the jumper isn’t bunching at the sleeves or shoulders, as that would disrupt the suit’s tailored silhouette.

 The collar is another focal point.
-If you want to maintain formal undertones by wearing a visible shirt, you can simply opt for a crew neck and let the collars sit on the jumper, or you can choose a V-neck and wear your usual shirt and tie beneath it.
+If you want to maintain formal undertones by wearing a visible shirt, you can simply opt for a crew neck and let the collars sit on the suit with sweater, or you can choose a V-neck and wear your usual shirt and tie beneath it.

 Avoid These Pitfalls

 While the jumper-under-suit look is generally forgiving, some potential mistakes should be taken into account if you don’t want to ruin the look.
 Mismatched textures or clashing colours are easy to stumble into if you’re not paying attention.
-All that does is disrupts the intended harmony.
+The jumper under suit if not done right only disrupts the intended harmony.
 Similarly, the overall silhouette should remain streamlined.

 Pull off The Pullover Look

-Styling a jumper under a suit is primarily about knowing the occasion and gauging the level of formality it demands.
-A jumper might not always be appropriate at the glitzier end of the social spectrum, but for business and pleasure, it’s a look that can help you stand out from the crowd.
+Styling a suit and jumper is primarily about knowing the occasion and gauging the level of formality it demands.
+A suit and jumper might not always be appropriate at the glitzier end of the social spectrum, but for business and pleasure, it’s a look that can help you stand out from the crowd.
 The practical considerations – i.e. staying warm – should probably take a back seat if you’re wearing a suit.
 If you’re worried about freezing out in the cold, a good overcoat or under-layering are usually better options.